La Amistad: Court case

 A widely publicized court case ensued in New Haven to settle legal issues about the ship and the status of the Mende captives.
-They were at risk of execution if convicted of mutiny.
-They became a popular cause among abolitionists in the United States.
+They were at risk of execution if convicted of mutiny, and they became a popular cause among abolitionists in the United States.
 Since 1808, the United States and Britain had prohibited the international slave trade.
-In order to avoid the international prohibition on the African slave trade, the ship's owners fraudulently described the Mende as having been born in Cuba and said they were being sold in the Spanish domestic slave trade.
-The court had to determine if the Mende were to be considered salvage and thus the property of naval officers who had taken custody of the ship (as was legal in such cases), the property of the Cuban buyers, or the property of Spain, as Queen Isabella II claimed, via Spanish ownership of the Amistad.
-A question was whether the circumstances of the capture and transport of the Mende meant they were legally free and had acted as free men rather than slaves.
+In order to avoid the international prohibition on the African slave trade, the ship's owners fraudulently described the Mende as having been born in Cuba and said that they were being sold in the Spanish domestic slave trade.
+The court had to determine if the Mende were to be considered salvage and thus the property of naval officers who had taken custody of the ship (as was legal in such cases), the property of the Cuban buyers, or the property of Spain, as Queen Isabella II claimed.
+A question was whether the circumstances of the capture and transport of the Mende meant that they were legally free and had acted as free men rather than slaves.

-After judges ruled in favor of the Africans in the district and circuit courts, the United States v.
-The Amistad case reached the US Supreme Court on appeal.
-In 1841, it ruled that the Mende had been illegally transported and held as slaves, and had rebelled in self-defense.
+Judges ruled in favor of the Africans in the district and circuit courts, and the case United States v.
+The Amistad reached the US Supreme Court on appeal.
+In 1841, it ruled that the Mende people had been illegally transported and held as slaves, and they had rebelled in self-defense.
 It ordered them freed.
-Although the US government did not provide any aid, thirty-five survivors returned to Africa in 1842, aided by funds raised by the United Missionary Society, a black group founded by James W.C.
-Pennington.
+The US government did not provide any aid, but 35 survivors returned to Africa in 1842, aided by funds raised by the United Missionary Society, a black group founded by James W. C. Pennington.
 He was a Congregational minister and fugitive slave in Brooklyn, New York, who was active in the abolitionist movement.
-The Spanish government claimed that the slaves were Spanish citizens not of African origin.
-This created a lot of tension between the U.S. government, the Spanish crown, and the British government, which had outlawed the slave trade in the British Empire with the Slave Trade Act of 1807 and had recently abolished slavery in the British Empire with the Slavery Abolition Act of 1833.
+The Spanish government claimed that the Mende people were Spanish citizens not of African origin.
+This created tension among the U.S. government, the Spanish crown, and the British government, which had outlawed the slave trade in the British Empire with the Slave Trade Act 1807 and had recently abolished slavery in the British Empire with the Slavery Abolition Act 1833.

 Later years

-After being moored at the wharf behind the US Custom House in New London, Connecticut, for a year and a half, La Amistad was auctioned off by the U.S. Marshal in October 1840.
-Captain George Hawford, of Newport, Rhode Island, purchased the vessel and then needed an Act of Congress passed to register it.
+La Amistad had been moored at the wharf behind the US Custom House in New London, Connecticut for a year and a half, and it was auctioned off by the U.S. Marshal in October 1840.
+Captain George Hawford of Newport, Rhode Island purchased the vessel and then needed an act of Congress passed to register it.
 He renamed it Ion.
 In late 1841, he sailed Ion to Bermuda and Saint Thomas with a typical New England cargo of onions, apples, live poultry, and cheese.

-After sailing Ion for a few years, Hawford sold it in Guadeloupe in 1844.
-There is no record of what became of Ion under the new French owners in the Caribbean.
+Hawford sold Ion in Guadeloupe in 1844.
+There is no record of what became of it under the new French owners in the Caribbean.